 Waste management poses complex economic, environmental and policy challenges and opportunities.
 With increasing populations and urbanisation, sound waste management is needed to support sustainable cities.

-- Designing incentive mechanisms to encourage solid waste reduction and circular economy outcomes for an Australian state government.
+- designing and advising on incentive mechanisms to encourage waste reduction and circular economy outcomes

-- Development of an integrated utility service approach for Western Parkland City in Sydney integrating waste services with water, wastewater, recycled water, stormwater, electricity, gas and telecommunications and digital connectivity services.
+- advising on the costs and benefits of integrating waste services with water, wastewater, recycled water, stormwater, electricity, gas and telecommunications and digital connectivity services

-- Advice on economics of biogas in the context of understanding the value of gas in a hydrogen future and for power generation
+- advising on the economics of biogas in the context of understanding the value of gas in a hydrogen future and for power generation.